-The Legacy Strategic Agenda Collaborative is a partnership between the Minnesota Alliance of Local History Museums (MALHM) and the Minnesota Historical Society (MNHS) that inspires LSA action and drives momentum.
+The Legacy Strategic Agenda Collaborative was a partnership between the Minnesota Alliance of Local History Museums (MALHM) and the Minnesota Historical Society (MNHS), inspiring LSA action and driving momentum.

-The LSA Collaborative guides the work of three priority action teams.
-Meeting quarterly across the state, Collaborative members represent libraries, academia, diverse communities, and local history organizations.
+The LSA Collaborative guided the work of three priority action teams.
+Meeting quarterly across the state, Collaborative members represented libraries, academia, diverse communities, and local history organizations.

-The goals in the Legacy Strategic Agenda build on success realized during the first five years of Legacy funding.
-The LSA’s strategic priorities focus on:
+The goals in the Legacy Strategic Agenda built on success realized during the first five years of Legacy funding.
+The LSA’s strategic priorities focused on:

 - History Education

 - Legacy Grants

 In 2017, priority action teams assessed strengths and challenges across the first three priorities.
 All teams integrated partnership strategies.
 We sought creative solutions to transform history in communities across Minnesota.

 Local historical societies are ideal resources for outstate school districts working to meet state social studies standards.
 The education action team surveyed local educators and administrators, assessing barriers and opportunities in connecting school districts with local historical societies.

 There’s a gap between those whose histories and narratives are not in the mainstream — those with unfamiliar stories — and the resources available in history communities.
 The unfamiliar stories action team identified places and people where these stories exist and shared this knowledge with the wider history community.
 The team also explored the wants and needs of communities.